Introduction to Singularity Containers on HPC

 Which Systems Support Singularity?

-*Note: Singularity containers are portable across any instruction set-compatible Linux system, like x86 Intel/AMD.
+* Singularity containers are portable across any instruction set-compatible Linux system, like x86 Intel/AMD.
 You must build different Singularity containers for Power or Arm processor-based systems.

 Which Version of Singularity is Available?

-Who Can use Singularity Containers?
+Who Can Use Singularity Containers?

 Any user may execute singularity containers on any supported systems.
-Container
+Container images may be placed and run from any system location: $HOME, $WORKDIR, $PROJECTS_HOME, etc.

 Building Containers?

-Training is available on the HPC training website:
+Training is Available on the HPC Training Website:

-- Building Singularity Containers on DoD HPC Resources *
+- Building Singularity Containers for DoD Resources

-- PET Singularity Container Development Practices *
+- PET Singularity Container Development Practices

-- Building a Custom DA Tools Container for Deep Learning *
+- Building a Custom DA Tools Container for Deep Learning

 Reference Containers and Examples